faisal-kursheedali/webpack-starter/README.md

 ## Download the starter kit

-You can get this starter kit for your project using this command. npx degit https://github.com/faisal-kursheedali/webpack-starter.git <your folder name>
+You can get this starter kit for your project using this command.<br/><br/>
+npx degit https://github.com/faisal-kursheedali/webpack-starter.git <your folder name>

 ## Install dependencies

-Install all the dependencies using this command. npm i
+  npm i

 ## Run dev server